frankshearar/Home/Adding-nuget-pack-as-a-msbuild-target.md

      </Content>

 PackagePath can be a semicolon delimited set of target paths.
+Specifying an empty pacakge path would add the file to the root of the package.

 Packing of content files is recursive too.
 Content files from any project to project reference, which has TreatAsPackageReference set to false, are also copied in the similar manner and the same rules apply.